Wakanoyama Hiroshi: Career

 Wakanoyama made his professional debut in March 1988.
 Joining at the same time as him were future yokozuna Akebono, Takanohana and Wakanohana, and ōzeki Kaiō.
 He began wrestling under his own surname, Nishizaki, but from November 1989 onwards adopted the shikona of Wakanoyama, the name adapted from his home prefecture.
 He reached sekitori status in July 1991 upon promotion to the second highest jūryō division, and made his debut in the top makuuchi division in May 1992.
 However, he lasted only four tournaments there before being demoted back to jūryō.
 Although he reappeared in makuuchi once in September 1994, he could not stay there.
 In July 1996 he fell back to the unsalaried makushita division where he languished for thirteen tournaments, before winning promotion back to jūryō in November 1998 and makuuchi in July 1999.

 Wakanoyama had been absent from the top division for 28 tournaments.
 No other wrestler had ever managed to return to makuuchi after so long away.
 His remarkable comeback may have been helped by the fact that during this period his stable, Musashigawa, had become one of the strongest in sumo, with a yokozuna (Musashimaru), and three soon to reach ōzeki (Musōyama, Dejima and Miyabiyama).
 Wakanoyama was certainly not short of strong training partners.

 Wakanoyama was able to hold his own in the top division this time, rising slowly up the rankings.
 In March 2000, ranked at maegashira 1, he faced yokozuna Wakanohana on the opening day.
 The last time the two had fought was eight years previously in May 1992.
 This is the longest ever gap between meetings in the top division.
 Wakanoyama lost the match and fell short with a 6-9 record, but in January 2001 he scored 9-6 at maegashira 3 and won his first ever special prize.
 In the following tournament he was promoted to komusubi, the highest rank he was to achieve.
 He was the first non-foreign and non-college wrestler from his stable to reach a sanyaku rank.
-He fought his last tournament in the top division in March 2004, and retired in September 2005 at the age of thirty three.
+He would however lose the rank next tournament and slowly fade in rank over the next three years.
+Falling out of makuuchi in January 2004, he secured immediate re-promotion by winning the jūryō championship despite losing the initial bout of the three-way playoff.
+He then fought his last tournament in the top division in March 2004, and retired in September 2005 at the age of thirty three.